 Anything made by Zoijrushi, such as the Zojirushi BB-PAC20 and http://therightappliance.com/zojirushi-bb-cec20wb-review/ is usually an excellent choice.
 Cuisinart also make very good bread machines; take the Cuisinart CBK-200, for example.
 Panasonic also shouldn’t be overlooked – Breville BBM800XL and the highly rated SD-RD250.

-There are 2 main types of juicers on the market: centrifugal juicers, such as the Breville JE98XL, and Twin gear masticating juicers, such as this great one from Breville.
-As you can see Breville are the go to brand for juicers; they also seem to dominate the market when it comes to ovens and toasters, such as the BOV650XL and Breville BOV800XL.
+There are 2 main types of juicers on the market: centrifugal juicers and Twin gear masticating juicers.
+Breville is the go to brand for juicers (Omega juicers are a close second); they also seem to dominate the market when it comes to ovens and toasters, such as the BOV650XL and Breville BOV800XL.
 The Jack Lalanne PJP is also worth a look at.

 - Centrifugal juicers â€“ These juicers are the most common and are tend to be the cheapest of the three.
 While they do a very good job when it comes to most fruits and vegetables, if you want to juice leafy greens and whetgrass then you will want to look elsewhere.